 While just 32% of smartphone-toting mothers told BabyCenter they watched videos daily on their phones, through sites such as YouTube, which they also preferred to access via smartphone, this group is still important to pay attention to as mobile video continues to rise in viewership.
 Short clips for entertainment (73% of respondents) and how-to and tutorial videos (62%) were the top videos mothers watched on their smartphones.
 When watching the latter, mothers preferred cooking and do-it-yourself home improvement videos, cited by 78% and 66%, respectively.

 With more and more people who are using their smartphones to go online, to look at their social media, to check out the latest commerce video and/or to read their mail and yes, actually making a call, it is an absolute that your integrated marketing core must be mobile friendly.

-Mobile is absolutely important.
-It will be the most important aspect of social media this coming year.
-That is why we say, MOBILENow.
+Mobile today in the world of integrated marketing, is absolutely important.
+It is the most important aspect of your marketing strategy this year.
+That is why we say, MOBILENow!